 First, we tune the parameters of the proposed general EH model $\psi(\rho)$ to match circuit simulation results.
 To this end, we model the RTD-based EH circuit in Fig.~\ref{Fig:SystemModel} with the circuit simulation tool Keysight ADS \cite{ADS2017}.
 In particular, we utilize the RTD design developed in \cite{Clochiatti2020}, which was matched to the measurement data reported in \cite{Clochiatti2020}, see Fig.~\ref{Fig:IV_Curve}.
 The tuned EH model $\psi(\cdot)$ is shown in Fig.~\ref{Fig:MatchedEhModel} and the corresponding model parameters are summarized in Table~\ref{Table_EhModel}.

 We observe in Fig.~\ref{Fig:MatchedEhModel} that $N=2$ functions $\varphi_n(\cdot)$ are sufficient to model $\psi(\cdot)$.
 Furthermore, as expected, the instantaneous harvested power $P_\text{h}$ grows with the input power for $\rho \in [0, \rho_1)$.
 Then, the instantaneous harvested power decreases when the input power $\rho \in [\rho_1, \rho_\text{max}]$ grows until the maximum power level $\rho=\rho_\text{max}$ is reached.
-This behaviour substantially differs from Schottky diode-based EH circuits, where the instantaneous harvested power is characterized by a monotonic non-decreasing function of the input power \cite{Kim2022, Clerckx2019, Boshkovska2015, Morsi2019, Shanin2020}.
-Finally, for high input powers exceeding $\rho = \rho_\text{max}$, the RTD is driven into the breakdown, which has to be avoided since, when operating in the breakdown regime, the diode may be destroyed by a large reverse-bias current \cite{Tietze2012}, see Fig.~\ref{Fig:IV_Curve}.
+This behavior substantially differs from Schottky diode-based EH circuits, where the instantaneous harvested power is characterized by a monotonic non-decreasing function of the input power \cite{Kim2022, Clerckx2019, Boshkovska2015, Morsi2019}.
+Finally, for high input powers exceeding $\rho = \rho_\text{max}$, the RTD is driven into breakdown, which has to be avoided since, when operating in the breakdown regime, the diode may be destroyed by a large reverse-bias current \cite{Tietze2012}, as shown in Fig.~\ref{Fig:IV_Curve}.